-Sports therapists usually work 36 hours a week, although the hours are often irregular and evening and weekend work is common.
+You'll usually work around 37 hours a week, although the hours are often irregular.
+Evening and weekend work is common.

-A therapist working with a sports team needs to be available for weekend fixtures and seven-days-a week during the season.
+If you work with a sports team, you need to be available for weekend fixtures and seven days a week during the season.

 What to expect

-- A sports therapist is usually part of a wider team of trainers, managers and doctors.
+- As a sports therapist, you're usually part of a wider medical and performance team.

-- Sports therapists often work in a treatment room with specialist equipment.
-However, the job can involve spending time outside in all weathers during matches and training.
+- You'll often work in a treatment room with specialist equipment.
+However, the job can involve spending time outside in all weathers during sporting fixtures and training.